isomerpages/nlb-eyeonasia/_india-know-working/01-business-culture.md

 [**How India works: Making sense of a complex corporate culture**](https://nlb.overdrive.com/media/4031993){:target="_blank"}

-Based on extensive interviews with corporate leaders - Indians as well as expatriates and repatriates, who offer insider and outsider perspectives on the psyche of the Indian in the workplace - How India Works is a guide to the cultural nuances and complexities of working in India.
-It will make your life in office a little easier.
+Based on extensive interviews with corporate leaders- Indians as well as expatriates- who offer insider and outsider perspectives on the psyche of the Indian in the workplace, *How India Works* is a guide to the cultural nuances and complexities of working in India.

 Retrieved from OverDrive. *myLibrary* ID is required to access this ebook.